 - Avoid eating on the bus.

 - Take all your garbage with you.
+We have bins all over the terminals for easy disposal of your items.

 - Be patient.
 Pushing is not necessary.
 Excuse yourself when exiting through a crowd.